branflake2267/Archetypes/archetypes/gwt-activitiesandplaces-requestfactory-maps/README.md

-#GWT Basic Archetype
+#GWT Activities and Places using RequestFactory with Google Maps.

-This is a very basic GWT archetype.
+This is a using Activities and Places with Request Factory and Google Maps.

 ##Highlights
 * [Client Server Directories](https://github.com/branflake2267/Archetypes/tree/master/archetypes/gwt-activitiesandplaces-requestfactory-maps/src/main/java/org/gonevertical/project)